coredns/coredns/plugin/reload/README.md

 ## Bugs

-The reload happens without data loss (i.e. DNS queries keep flowing), but there is a corner case where the reload "succeeds", but you can still loose functionally.
+The reload happens without data loss (i.e. DNS queries keep flowing), but there is a corner case where the reload fails, and you loose functionality.
 Consider the following Corefile:

 ~~~ txt
 . {